dulvoker/data_scrapping_assignment/README.md

-This is a small Python service that interacts with a PostgreSQL and Redis all containerized on Docker.
+This is a small FastAPI service that interacts with a PostgreSQL and Redis all containerized on Docker.

 ## Prerequisites